communitybridge/easycla/docs/getting-started.md

 * **Corporate Contributor License Agreement**

-   If the company (employer) owns the contribution, a CLA signatory signs a Corporate CLA.
+   If the company (employer) owns the contribution, a CCLA signatory signs a Corporate CLA.
 The Corporate CLA legally binds the corporation, so the agreement must be signed by a person with authority to enter into legal contracts on behalf of the corporation.
 A Corporate CLA may not remove the need for every employee (developer) to sign their own Individual CLA -- which separately covers contributions owned by the individual contributor -- if the project requires this.

 * **Individual Contributor License Agreement**